Variance Calculator

 $$SS=\sum_{i=1}^{N}(x_i-\mu)^2$$

-Step 5: Divide the sum of the squared deviations by n-1 for a sample and N for the population to calculate the variance.
+Step 5: Divide the sum of the squared deviations by n-1 for a sample and N for the population to find the final variance.

 Sample variance: